Oceania Market Research – SIS International

 Here are some trends and business opportunities expected with Oceania’s market research:

-• Population growth: Australia’s continuous population growth is immigration.
+• Population growth: Australia’s continuous population growth is due to immigration.
 It assures that the demand for labor for the continuous growth and expansion of business is met.
 Note also that Oceania is composed mainly of developing nations with high fertility rates.
 Unlike Australia, these smaller countries have a natural increase.
 New Zealand partnered up with these nations and invites qualified Samoans to be residents.

 • Non-Cessation of Tourism Industry: Oceania relies heavily on the tourism industry, consequently influencing other sectors of the market, such as lodging, food, recreational, transportation, manufacturing, and finance.
 Exotic destination, like Fiji, continues to attract high-baller guests, ensuring the flow of money in the country.